goethel/X-team-asssignment-2/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

 The output produced should be a chess board, with the current positions of the pieces on the board.
 Off to the side will be a collection of the pieces that are off the board.
 Also, when a player wins, a popup should say win or checkmate.
+(ChessBoardXTeam)

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
 Our input is two players wanting to play a game.
 The problem is they dont have physical chessboard, or access to the internet, and would like to play a friendly game of chess